ZaEric/ecommerce/APIDOC.md

   - if 'uname' doesn't exist or 'pwrd' doesn't match, return error with "Incorrect username or password!"
 - Possible 500 error
-  - Server issue, return error with "Something went wrong on the server."
+  - Server issue, return error with "An error occured on the server.
+Try again later."

 ## Retrieve detailed information about a specific product
-**Request Format:** /product/get/:product-id
+**Request Format:** /product/get/:id

 **Request Type:** GET